If you’re old enough to remember MySpace, you’re probably wearing glasses and going to bed at a reasonable hour.

 Pew Research Center wants to know if you can tell the difference between fact and opinion in news articles.
 In a piece of interactive content truly ripped from headlines, it gives you a chance to evaluate 10 phrases and determine which ones are objective statements and which ones aren’t.

 While the quiz itself is simple, the fact that it’s from Pew lends it gravitas.
 Plus, it centers around a timely global problem, making it uniquely topical.

 Like a fun infographic, interactive content often helps people make sense of complex topics that would be difficult to slog through in a more conventional, linear way.
 Your power to help your audience focus in on what interests them the most is limited only by your imagination.

 The New York Times answers a burning question among its readers with its tax bill calculator, which allows users to better understand the concrete effect of the new tax rules on their income from the 2018 tax reform bill.
 Not only does it provide valuable insights, but the data is visualized beautifully, too.

 11. Quartz at Work

 Quartz at Work shines a light on the hours of unpaid labor performed by women with a custom calculator that links common household chores to market rates.

 This provides a striking perspective on tasks that many women (and some men, of course!) do around the home without thinking about it and the opportunity costs they represent.

 It’s a hot topic that could rub some the wrong way, but the interactive content by Quartz handles it in a straightforward manner with a quick and simple calculator that cuts to the heart of the issue.

 Interactive content isn’t just for fun.
-For B2B brands, it can be part of a meaningful strategy for content marketing, thought leadership, and viral social dominance.
+For B2B and B2C brands, it can be a part of a meaningful content marketing strategy that includes thought leadership and viral social dominance.
 Make interactivity count by looking for truly novel ways to organize, present, and share what you want to say.